 Step 2: Choose an anchor link name and its position

 Now it’s time to name and position the first anchor in the correct section of the email.
-For this step, we’ll be using the custom HTML content block in BEE from the Content menu to add our anchor (i.e. think of it as your bookmark).
+For this step, we’ll be using the custom HTML content block in BEE from the Content menu to add our anchor (think of it as a bookmark).

-The name in quotes (“grose”) can be whatever you want, but keep it simple and easy to remember (ideally one word) as this is the keyword that you will use when linking to this anchor tag.
+The name in quotes (“grose”) can be whatever you want.
+Just keep it simple and easy to remember — ideally one word — as this is the keyword you’ll use when linking to this anchor tag.